 13. Exhaust Port Selection Tips

-To secure the exhaust pipe to the heater exhaust port securely, you need to have a spiral exhaust pipe connection.
-The combustion exhaust pipe is attached to the heater’s combustion exhaust outlet.
+To secure the exhaust pipe to the diesel heaters exhaust port securely, you need to have a spiral exhaust pipe connection.
+The diesel heater directly connected to the combustion exhaust pipe.
 The outlet is made of aluminum, while the exhaust pipe is made of stainless steel.
-It relies on an exhaust pipe clip to secure it to the exhaust port.o
+It relies on an exhaust pipe clip to secure it to the exhaust port.

 14. Selecting Exhaust Pipe Material And Construction